Putin Says Russian Nuclear Weapons more Advanced Than In US - UrduPoint

 -

-Putin says Russian nuclear weapons 'more advanced' than in US2 hours ago
+Putin says Russian nuclear weapons 'more advanced' than in US1 hour ago

 -